-Each year the Department of Anthropology may award one or more students the Dr. Susan E. Keefe Award for Practicing Anthropology, named in honor of one of the founding professors (and former chair) of the department.
-This award, which includes $300 and naming on a plaque, recognizes students who contribute and/or have the potential to contribute in a significant way to solving problems using anthropological theories and methods.
-This can include volunteer work in communities and other extra-curricular activities as well as participation in research, internships, laboratories, or fieldwork courses that make a contribution to real world practice.

-This award will be given to students majoring in a subfield of anthropology who have achieved significant merit in practicing anthropology and have plans for future application of anthropology in the real world.
-Examples are applied research project, community outreach, formal internship, extraordinary experience.

-NEW PAGE | Each year the Department of Anthropology may award one or more students the Dr. Susan E. Keefe Award for Practicing Anthropology, named in honor of one of the founding professors (and former chair) of the department.
+Each year the Department of Anthropology may award one or more students the Dr. Susan E. Keefe Award for Practicing Anthropology, named in honor of one of the founding professors (and a former chair) of the department.
 This award, which includes $300 and naming on a plaque, recognizes students who contribute and/or have the potential to contribute in a significant way to solving problems using anthropological theories and methods.
 This can include volunteer work in communities and other extra-curricular activities as well as participation in research, internships, laboratories, or fieldwork courses that make a contribution to real world practice.

 This award will be given to students majoring in a subfield of anthropology who have achieved significant merit in practicing anthropology and have plans for future application of anthropology in the real world.
 Examples are applied research project, community outreach, formal internship, extraordinary experience.